pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 - N partitions, where each partition has M indexes

 First implementation should be based on the merge-txn (row-by-row read, update record, write) transactional batches.
-Later we can implement the ingest (lightning way) optimization, since it is not yet completely done.
+Later we can implement the ingest (lightning way) optimization, since DDL module are on the way of evolution to do reorg tasks more efficiency.

 ## Detailed Design